 Conservative treatment tools just like these have been used successfully by thousands of knee injury sufferers - just like you.

-We believe the use of TShellz Wraps® for boosting blood flow to soft tissue in the area of application is one of the most under-utilized home treatment options available on the market today.
-We have client after client that have tried many options out there and have been amazed at how effective and fast the TShellz Wrap treatment can relieve pain and increase blood flow in the knee.
+We believe the use of TShellz® Circulatory Boost Wraps for boosting blood flow to soft tissue in the area of application is one of the most under-utilized home treatment options available on the market today.
+We have client after client that have tried many options out there and have been amazed at how effective and fast the TShellz Wrap treatment helped relieve their pain while increasing blood flow in the knee.

 *Know that every personal soft tissue injury is unique and the TShellz Wrap may not work for everyone.
 This is why we offer a 60-day money back return on all our TShellz Wrap devices.